tarantool/doc/doc/book/app_server/luajit_memprof.rst

 ..  note::

-    A report can look different for the same piece of Lua code depending on the OS used.
+    A report can look differently for the same piece of Lua code depending on the OS used.
 On MacOS, the report data
     //?can be influenced by the LuaJIT GC64 running//.